Scholarship FAQ

 10. What if I don’t have a scanner to scan and upload my support documents?

-You may want to seek assistance from a relative, friend, working professional or counselor, who may have access to a scanner.
-You can also visit the Hardin County Public Library – a free resource – or a copy center, such as Staples, which can assist you for a small fee.
+You may want to seek assistance from a relative, friend, working professional, or counselor, who may have access to a scanner.
+You can also visit a public library – a free resource – or a copy center, such as Staples, which can assist you for a small fee.
 The recommended file format is PDF for attachments.
 You may also download a free PDF converter on your computer, which converts any saved document to a PDF format for easy uploading to your application.
 Recommended websites are www.freepdfconvert.com or www.pdfonline.com/convert-pdf.
-Many programs, including newer versions of Microsoft Word, have a save to PDF option as well.
+Many programs, including newer versions of Microsoft Word, have a save-to-PDF option as well.

 11. When will I be notified of the decision?